TRIQS/triqs/doc/applications.rst

 **Hartree Fock solver**
 -------------------------------

-This solver uses either the Hartree or Hartree Fock approximation to solve the quantum impurity problem, i.e. in a static mean field.
-The solver uses gradient descent to find the optimal solution for a given occupation.
-An in-build lattice solver option solves a lattice problem with local interaction directly for given chemical potential or particle number.
+This solver calculates the self-consistent Hartree or Hartree Fock approximation for a given quantum impurity or lattice problem.
+It uses gradient descent to solve the self-consistency at fixed density or chemical potential.
+The solver is limited to static and local interactions.

 *Homepage:* `<https://triqs.github.io/hartree_fock/>`_